Some Brexit backers deserve 'special place in hell,' E.U. chief says

 Breaking News Emails

-LONDON — A day before a critical meeting between the U.K. and the European Union on the future of their divorce agreement, the president of the European Council slammed those who encouraged Brexit without a plan on how to carry it out.
+LONDON — A day before a critical meeting between the United Kingdom and the European Union on the future of their divorce agreement, the European Council president slammed those who encouraged Brexit without a plan on how to carry it out.

-“I’ve been wondering what the special place in hell looks like for those who promoted Brexit without even a sketch of a plan how to carry it safely,” European Council President Donald Tusk said at a press conference with Irish Prime Minister Leo Varadkar.
+“I’ve been wondering what the special place in hell looks like for those who promoted Brexit without even a sketch of a plan how to carry it safely,” Donald Tusk said at a press conference with Irish Prime Minister Leo Varadkar.

-Since the U.K. voted to leave the E.U. in June 2016, the leaders of the 28-member bloc have expressed their hope that the U.K. change its mind.
+Since the vote to leave the E.U. in June 2016, leaders of the 28-member bloc have expressed hope that the U.K. will change its mind.
 Tusk admitted Wednesday that this no longer seemed possible.

-British Prime Minster Theresa May is scheduled to meet with Tusk and European Commission President Jean-Claude Juncker in Brussels on Thursday to discuss a way forward on the divorce agreement.
+British Prime Minister Theresa May is scheduled to meet with Tusk and European Commission President Jean-Claude Juncker in Brussels on Thursday to discuss a way forward on the divorce agreement.

 Last month, the deal she negotiated with the E.U. was crushed by members of Parliament, including more than one-third of lawmakers from her own Conservative Party.